 Settlement fringe area.
 Biodiversity and SSSI, RAMSAR, SPA and SAC near to the site.
 Would Geodiversity need to mitigate from recreation impacts.
-Deciduous woodland/hedges borders site.
+Deciduous , woodland/hedges borders site.
 Site is on peat and the scheme relies on a new basin being created.
 Development would likely result in a net loss in biodiversity.
-Historic The site is located to the south and west of the Oulton Environment Broad conservation area but it has the potential to LINIOIIIIEIIL impact on the setting of the conservation area (a designated heritage asset) and the setting of Ivy Farm, a 19 th century farmstead which is considered a local identified heritage asset (see Suffolk HER) and so this needs to be considered.
+Historic The site is located to the south and west of the Oulton Environment Broad conservation area but it has the potential to 2 impact on the setting of the conservation area (a designated heritage asset) and the setting of Ivy Farm, a 19 th century farmstead which is considered a local identified heritage asset (see Suffolk HER) and so this needs to be considered.
 As a result, there is high potential for the proposed sites to contain archaeological heritage assets, including palaeo- environmental remains and preserved organic archaeological remains.
 Within the eastern part of the site runs a series substantial WW2 period defensive system (LWT 284).
 The provision of residential moorings, along with all the ancillary paraphernalia here, would detrimentally change the character of the area and would not be considered to preserve and enhance the setting of the conservation area.
-Open Space Transport and A small-scale residential moorings development with Roads appropriate highway access is unlikely to give rise to any severe detrimental impact in highway terms.
+Open Space children the setting of the conservation area.
+Transport and A small-scale residential moorings development with Roads appropriate highway access is unlikely to give rise to Nodus any severe detrimental impact in highway terms.
 Compatibility with This would bring a residential use near to a boatyard neighbouring / and holiday accommodation.
-There is a public footpath. adjoining uses Local Plan Designati ons (add further lines as required) Designation Policy reference e Comments None - ent (will require liaison with landowners) Is the site being marketed?
-No Add any detail as necessary (e.g., where, by whom, how much for etc.) When might the Immediately site be available Within 5 \checkmark for development years Jears
+There is a public footpath. adjoining uses and nonday accommodation.
+There is a public rootpath.
+Local Plan Designati ons (add further line es as required) Designation Policy reference - Comments None Toney reference + Comments l nent (will require liai ison with landowners) Is the site being marketed?
+No Add any detail as necessary (e.g., where, by whom, how much for etc.) When might the Immediately site be available Within 5 ✓ for development years